ushios/fixlack/README.md

 fixlack
 ========

-Create copy file from broken filenamed file that downloaded from slack.
+Create copy file from broken filenamed file in `~/Downloads` directory that downloaded from slack.

 before: